GiPHouse/Website/README.md

 Synchronization currently does not regard the role of directors of GipHouse.
 This needs to be configured manually.
 Note that it is however not possible to add directors manually to a team on GitHub, since they will be removed after each sync.

 ### Mailing Lists
 Admin users can create mailing lists using the Django admin interface.
 A mailing list can be connected to projects, users and 'extra' email addresses that are not tied to a user.
 Relating a mailing list to a project implicitly makes the members of that project a member of the mailing list.
-Removing a mailing list in the Django admin will result in the corresponding mailing list to be archived or deleted in Gsuite during the next synchronization, respecting the 'archive instead of delete' property of the deleted mailing list.
-To sync a mailing list with GSuite, one can run the management command: `./manage.py sync_mailing_list` or use the button in the model admin.
-This will sync all mailing lists and the automatic lists into GSuite at the specified domain.
+Removing a mailing list in the Django admin will result in the corresponding mailing list to be archived or deleted in G suite during the next synchronization, respecting the 'archive instead of delete' property of the deleted mailing list.
+To sync a mailing list with G Suite, one can run the management command: `./manage.py sync_mailing_list` or use the button in the model admin.
+This will sync all mailing lists and the automatic lists into G Suite at the specified domain.

-This sync starts by creating groups in GSuite for all mailing lists currently not in there, after they are created a request is done per member of that group to add them to the group.
+This sync starts by creating groups in G Suite for all mailing lists currently not in there, after they are created a request is done per member of that group to add them to the group.
 For the already existing groups a list is made of existing members in the group and the needed inserts or deletes are done to update the group.

 ### Tasks
 A task is a process that takes more time than can fit in a request.
 The process is run in a separate thread and the status is synced to the task.
 The task is then used to show the user the progress and redirect them when it is finished.